 Now that you have a better idea of whom you’re going to sell, their priorities, and where they’re located, you’ll be able to craft a unique, compelling B2B value proposition.

 Your B2B value proposition needs to address the immediate concerns and expectations of your audience.
-Since crafting a compelling value proposition is difficult, you’ll need to invest a significant amount of time and resources into this exercise.
+Since crafting a compelling value proposition is difficult, you’ll need to invest significant time and resources into this exercise.

 The best B2B value proposition can help your brand stand out from your competition and succinctly explain what you offer.
 For extra inspiration, check out this list of top 10 B2B value proposition examples from SmarkLabs.